-Here is suggested the sixth stage: Loss of Interest in Ordinary Pleasures.
+Here is suggested the fifth stage: Emaciation.

 On the cool, sweet moon that through the lattice flashes She looks with the old delight, then turns away And veils her eyes with water-weighted lashes, Sad as the flower that blooms in sunlight gay, But cannot wake nor slumber on a cloudy day.